maimbeeb/OnlineExam/README.md

 	Almost all organizations now-a-days, are conducting their exams online as it saves time for student and get results in less time.
 It also helps the environment by saving paper.
-	In an online Exam Registration system, the user get userid and password by registering their details in the site.
-This userId is used to authenticate the user when student login to the site.
+	In an online Exam Registration system, the user get his/her email as userid and password by registering their details in the site.
+This user email is used to authenticate the user when student login to the site.

 ## UX